Introduction

 Advanced Search Syntax

-OR : remember that all searches in Artshell are considered to be in AND by default.
+OR : by default, all searches in Artshell follow the AND logic.
 You can use the OR function to combine one or more values with your search.
-For example, to search for all works that contain one of two tags.
+Example: tag1 OR tag2.